Official Logo Orange

 Q: Can I still report anonymously in Florida?

-Q: How can I avoid retaliation when reporting ethically?
+Q: How can I reduce the risk of retaliation when I report?

 Q: What makes a complaint unethical?

-A: Complaints driven by revenge, personal dislike, or exaggerated claims intended to harm or harass someone are unethical.
+A: A complaint driven by revenge or personal dislike, or one that exaggerates or fabricates a condition to harm or harass someone.

 Q: Is it unethical to report minor issues?

-A: If an issue is minor, first attempt to solve it directly with the person involved.
-Ethical complaints focus on genuine community concerns, not minor annoyances.
+A: If an issue is genuinely minor, try solving it directly with the person first.
+Ethical complaints focus on real community concerns, not small annoyances.

 Final Thoughts